MaikTungsten/PhageEpitranscriptomics/README.md

 ***

 ## Authors and acknowledgment
 This repository and all analysis herein has been created by Maik Wolfram-Schauerte.
-For further acknowledgement see the original publication **LINK**.
+For further acknowledgement see the original publication (https://www.biorxiv.org/content/10.1101/2024.04.04.588121v1).

 ## License
 This project is accompanied by an MIT License.